Sierra McClain Selected as 2023 Joseph Rago Memorial Fellow for Excellence in Journalism

 Brad Polumbo, Novak ’22, wrote a piece for Washington Examiner about President Biden’s desire for a massive cryptocurrency tax, which might backfire spectacularly.

 Haley Britzky ’16 wrote a piece for CNN about how 2,100 Afghan refugees are still being kept in a huge complex in the United Arab Emirates, more than 18 months after they were evacuated from Afghanistan by private groups working with the State Department.

-Sydney Rockwell ’20 shared that she was able to present her undergraduate thesis at APEE as a finalist in their undergraduate research competition.
+Sydney Rockwell ’20 presented her undergraduate thesis at APEE as a finalist in their undergraduate research competition.